algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 The testing team will be composed of 5 Quality assurance members from 5 different teams:

-- Serena BAVAROIS from the team 1 (Windows)
+- Serena BAVAROIS from the team 1 (Windows);
-- Enzo GUILLOUCHE from the team 2 (Windows)
+- Enzo GUILLOUCHE from the team 2 (Windows);
-- Arthur LEMOINE from the team 3 (macOS)
+- Arthur LEMOINE from the team 3 (macOS);
-- Maxime THIZEAU from the team 4 (Windows)
+- Maxime THIZEAU from the team 4 (Windows);
-- Atifa AMIRI from the team 5 (Windows)
+- Atifa AMIRI from the team 5 (Windows);

 Having this lot of people will allow our teams to have an external point of view on our product and to define if we are on the right path or not.
 Moreover, this association allows us to test our product with different operating systems such as macOS and Windows.
 Finally, it could help us to create a better testing of the product.

+You can see the minutes of our meetings in the markdown file: "[quality_assurance_meeting_minutes.md](quality_assurance_meeting_minutes.md)".

-### testing scope
+### Testing scope

 Testing will focus on assembly instruction and the assembler.

 #### In-scope

-- Assembly instruction
+- Assembly instruction:
-  - all the instructions defined in the [Functional Specification](/documents/functional/functional_specification.md) should function as intended.
+  - All the instructions defined in the [Functional Specification](/documents/functional/functional_specification.md) should function as intended.
-- Assembler
+- Assembler:
-  - Absence of significant bug
+  - Absence of significant bug;
-  - Should run properly
+  - Should run properly;
-  - Should compile the files
+  - Should compile the files;
-  - Should interpret ASM files
+  - Should interpret ASM files;
-- Documentation
+- Documentation:
-  - Spelling accuracy
+  - Spelling accuracy;
-  - Typographical errors
+  - Typographical errors;
-  - naming conventions
+  - Naming conventions;

 #### Out-of-Scope

-- font details
+- Font details;
-- interrupt instruction
+- Interrupt instruction;
 <!-- TODO
 - ... -->

-### testing type
+### Testing type

 #### Smoke testing